Saturday Tech

 Our classes will be held every week on Saturday* from 12pm – 3:30pm.
 Programming lessons will be activity focused and utilize age-appropriate apps.
 We recommend students who have basic English vocabulary.
 Please refer to our Level System for more details about lessons at each level.
 For our English lessons, we go through phonics and grammar, seasonal themes and subjects.
 Teachers make sure that students get the most out of it…and most importantly, have fun in the process!
 Classes will be completely taught in English, but we do offer language support. *Based on Annual Schedule

-Level 4: Text Coding + Operating Robot
+Level 4: Game Development (Fundamental) + Operating Robot

 The aim of Level 4 is to foster student mastery of the core concepts they have already learned and prepare students for the next level by introducing projects that they will have to plan and prepare presentations for.
 These projects will also be an introduction to game physics and development.
 New programming concepts they learn in this level include: events, arrays, and object instances.